Series: The Amarna Age #0.5, The Amarna Princesses #0.5

 He considered me, a strange look on his face.

-I shrugged and looked away, lest my guilt show on my face.
-The servant would undoubtedly lose her job if I were to tell him.
+I shrugged and looked away, lest he press me further about where I heard about Hatshepsut.
+The servant would lose her job if I told him.
 He laughed and pulled me closer for a hug.

 “Your mother would be a terrible pharaoh.
 Women are not meant to rule.”

 Maybe some women are, I thought, but I didn’t say it aloud.
-That was the first time I realised that sometimes a girl has thoughts she should not speak.
+It was the first time I realised that sometimes a girl has thoughts she should not speak.